vvvggg/httpd-config/README.md

 ### SSL certificates

-**IMPORTANT**: By default `deploy/deploy.sh` generates a PLAIN private key and a 'blank' 3-year self-signed X.509 SSL certificate at `/etc/ssl`, so if you'd like to don't this, update `deploy/deploy.sh` at the step 2 below accordingly.
+**IMPORTANT**: By default `deploy/deploy.sh` generates a PLAIN private key and a 'blank' 3-year self-signed X.509 SSL certificate at `/etc/ssl`, so if you'd like to don't do this, update `deploy/deploy.sh` at the step 2 below accordingly.

 ### Deployment procedure